 Glossary

-This glossary includes many commonly used terms and definitions related to Lifestyle Medicine and the Pivio program.
-These are intended to be educational for CHIP’s customers and participants:
+This glossary includes many commonly used terms and definitions related to lifestyle medicine and the Pivio program.
+These are intended to be educational for customers and participants:

 Lifestyle Medicine Principles